Endometriosis Symptoms & Treatment: Informative Guide to Causes, Diagnosis, and Care

 What are the common symptoms of endometriosis?

-Common symptoms may include pelvic discomfort, painful menstrual cycles, pain during physical activity, digestive symptoms during menstruation, and fertility challenges.
-Symptoms vary widely among individuals.
+Symptoms may include pelvic discomfort, painful menstrual cycles, digestive issues during menstruation, and fertility challenges.
+The severity varies among individuals.

 How is endometriosis diagnosed?